Cmyna/LittleTilesConvertor/README.md

-# schematicTolittletiles
+# LittleTiles Convertor
-a tool to convert schematic data format to littleTiles json format
+a tool to convert structure between littleTiles json string and schematic file format